 1. Increasing Reliance On Imports In Sight

-In spite of the government's plans to decrease reliance on imported wheat over the next four years, we forecast Iran's wheat deficit to grow, along with those of other grains.
-India, Latin America and the Black Sea region will most likely benefit from a rise in import demand.
+In spite of the government's plans to decrease reliance on imported wheat over the next four years, we forecast Iran's wheat deficit to grow in the coming years, along with other grains.